 - Find banks to partner with.
-Research in which banks you can open accounts for your activity.
+Research in which banks or payment processors you can open accounts for your activity.
 These banks, or bank, will underwrite your transactions and route them between banks.
-Having a detailed business plan increases the chance the bank would agree to work with you significantly.
+A detailed business plan increases the chance the bank would agree to work with you significantly.

 - Get the necessary equipment.
-The equipment you need depends on the business models you’ve decided to settle on and the services you’re going to provide.
+The equipment you need depends on the business models you’ve decided to settle on and the services you’ll provide.
 Aside from the office equipment any modern business needs, you might as well need processing terminals, servers, ATMs, etc. If that’s the case, leasing can help you get what you need without placing a financial burden on your newly-started business.

 - Hire sales and marketing professionals.
 Regardless of how sophisticated and beneficial your offering is, it has no point if your target audience has no idea your company exists.
 Marketing and sales teams will spread the word about you, growing your customer base and thus your income.

 The second category embraces technical steps.
-These can vary from PSP to PSP, but generally are the following:
+These can vary from one payment service provider to another, but generally are the following:

 - Development of the payment software.
-Though being boiled down to our guide’s single humble step, it implies a time- and resource-draining process.
+Being boiled down to our guide’s single humble step, it implies a time- and resource-draining process.
 It starts with planning and feasibility analysis, followed by design and coding.
-Place a great deal of focus on building a decent Checkout, as it is a crucial consumer-facing element of your system.
-You’ll have to hire a development team and be ready that the development may take months of hard work.
-After that, the MVP should be implemented and tested before rolling out to the market.
-And this process never ends, as you must ensure your product’s stability and scalability, consistently maintaining and updating it.
+Place a great deal of focus on building a decent Checkout, as it is a crucial consumer-facing element of your system that must support popular payment methods and some new payment methods gaining traction, like cryptocurrencies and mobile wallets.
+You’ll have to hire a development team and be ready that developing a custom payment gateway may take months of hard work.
+After that, the MVP should be implemented and tested before rolling it out to the market.
+And this process never ends, as you must ensure your payment gateway’s stability and scalability, consistently maintaining and updating it.